-If an individual is strong or gifted in the athletic arena, they already know the feeling of superiority, as most of us regard those physical traits superior.
+If an individual is strong or gifted in the athletic arena, they already know the feeling of superiority, as most of us regard one with physical traits superior.
 For the rest of us, the search is not as simple.
 It’s often difficult, and fruitless, to stare into a mirror and gain true, objective definition, so we use comparative analysis –through our day-to-day interactions– to try to gain information about ourselves and our true identity.
 The one unfortunate characteristic to this quest is that we gain definition on the backs of others.

-To further this theory, some believe that if we notify our counterpart of our weakness –say in the form of a self-deprecating joke– it will redound to the benefit of a strong follow up impression.
+To further this theory, some believe that if we notify our counterpart of this weakness –say in the form of a self-deprecating joke– it will redound to the benefit of a strong follow up impression.
 The subtext involves the idea that doing so will end their search for our weakness, and the feeling of superiority they gain will allow them to feel more comfortable with us.
 This, we hope, will result in them enjoying our company more.

 Comedian Louie Anderson turned this into an art form.
 Moments after stepping foot on stage, Louie Anderson informs his audience that he’s overweight in the form of a well-rehearsed joke.
 The first impression we have of Louie is that he is overweight.
 When he follows that first impression up with a quality, self-deprecating joke it disarms us.
 We thought we were superior to him, based on his physical flaw.
-By acknowledging that flaw, Louie takes that feeling of superiority away from his, and he gives it back to us with his definition of it.
+By acknowledging that flaw, Louie takes that feeling of superiority away from us, and he gives it back to us with his definition of it.
 That re-definition of our superiority allows him to go ahead and manipulate us in all the ways a comedian needs to manipulate a crowd.
 The distraction of our physical superiority is gone, and we’re now free to enjoy the comedic stylings of Louie Anderson.

-The problem with such a successful, follow up presentation rears its ugly head when we begin to overdo it.
-When our self-deprecating humor works in the second stage of impression, and we attempt to move into the more substantive third and fourth stages of impression we might find that most people are not as entertained by us as they were in the second, self-deprecating stage of impression.
-As a result, we may begin to fall back on the more successful, second impression.
-“Of course I’m nothing but a fat body, so what do I know,” is a qualifier that we insecure types add to jokes when we find that we’re no longer entertaining our audience.
+The problem with such a successful follow up to a first presentation rears its ugly head when we begin to overdo it.
+When our self-deprecating humor works in the second stage of impression, we attempt to move into the more personal third and fourth stages of impression.
+In these stages, we feel more comfortable with the person on their receiving end, and we let our guard down.
+The problem we encounter, partially due to our insecurity, is that these people are not as entertained by us as they were in the second, more self-deprecating stage of impression.
+As a result, we might begin to fall back on the more successful, second impression to lessen the impact of our attempts to be more personal with them.
+“Of course I’m nothing but a fat body, so what do I know,” is a qualifier that we insecure types add to an insightful comment we made that they don’t find entertaining.
 When that proves successful, and our counterparts begin laughing again, we begin committing to this qualifier so often that we become that weakness in their eyes.
-They can’t help believing this is who we are, it’s the repetitive impression we’ve given them so often that it becomes what they think of us.
-One way to find out if we have fallen prey to this progression is to remove that successful, qualifier that we have been adding to the tail end of our jokes and stories to gain favor with them.
-If we have been adding it too often, they might add, “That’s true, but aren’t you fat?” to the tail end of our story for us.
+They can’t help believing this is who we are, because it’s the impression we’ve given them so often that it becomes part of what they think of us.
+One way to test if we’ve fallen prey to this progression is to remove that successful, qualifier that we have been adding to the tail end of our jokes and stories to gain favor with them.
+If we have been adding it too often, the recipient of the qualifier might add, “That’s true, but aren’t you fat?” to the tail end of our story for us.

-Some of the times, we commit to these additions to complete the rhythm of a joke, or story, but most of the times it’s done to insert some element of superiority or inferiority.
+Some of the times, we commit to these additions to complete the rhythm of a joke, or story, but most of the times we do it to insert some element of superiority or inferiority.
 Thanks to certain situation comedies, and the effect they’ve had on the zeitgeist, some jokes, stories, and thoughts feel incomplete without some element of superiority or inferiority attached to it.
 I used to be a qualifier, until I realized that too many people were exploiting my qualifiers for their own sense of superiority.
-It was so bad, at one point, that I couldn’t say anything halfway intelligent without someone adding the equivalent of “Ross, you’re zipper is down” at the tail end of it.
+It was so bad, at one point, that I couldn’t say anything halfway intelligent without someone adding, “That’s true, but aren’t you fat?” at the tail end of it.

 It’s my contention that most of us are in a constant search of indicators of superiority or inferiority.
 If our counterpart is religious, we may feel superior to them because we’re not.
 If we are religious, we may want to know what religion they are, and we may base our feelings of superiority on that.